Saint Joseph's Mission (Williams Lake): Founding the mission

 On July 5, 1867, St. Joseph's Mission was founded.
 The priests’ initial excursions among the Indigenous peoples were very successful, and ten churches and chapels were blessed in the Cariboo before the end of the first year, most of them Indigenous.
 The priests were aided in their efforts by reports of a miracle in which a Soda Creek woman was raised from the dead in order to receive baptism, after which she once again died.
-The priests found that they were able to usurp the Secwepemc deities the "Old-One" and the "Coyote" as "God the Father" and "Jesus", and as the Old-One sent messengers on occasion, they claimed to be his messengers and were thus able to convert the Secwepemc people.
+The priests found that they could usurp Secwepemc deities the "Old-One" and the "Coyote" as "God the Father" and "Jesus", and as the Old-One sent messengers on occasion, they claimed to be his messengers and were thus able to convert the Secwepemc people.
 Likewise, the priests usurped Dakelh religious beliefs in their efforts to convert the Dakelh people.
 However, the priests were unable to find any syncretism between Catholic and Tsilhqot'in religious beliefs, and while they had some success evangelizing the Tsilhqot'in, it was much more difficult, and there was resistance to the mission's efforts until the 1940s.
 In evangelizing the Cariboo First Nations, the Catholic missionaries faced no competition from Protestant missionaries, who had arrived with the gold rush and left when it ended, giving St. Joseph's Mission a monopoly on Indigenous missionary work in the Cariboo for many decades.

 Initially the mission engaged in ranching and farming in order to become self-sustaining, but also as a means of building connections into the nearby community.
 Father McGuckin pre-empted and purchased hundreds of acres surrounding the mission to increase its agricultural potential, by 1881, the Mission was 1600 acres, and had secured water rights for 100 years.
 As they lacked sufficient Oblate brothers to farm the land, they hired local Catholics and Indigenous people to work the land.
 However, contractual disputes cost the mission hundreds of dollars, forcing the Oblates to find a way to farm the land themselves.

 The mission was located on good farmland, and by 1876 the mission donated $850 annually towards the cost of running Oblate schools in other parts of the province; in 1918, St. Joseph's mission was considered the primary financial support of all Oblate mission work in British Columbia.
 The mission was responsible for recording births and deaths in the area.